great-expectations/great_expectations/docs/guides/miscellaneous/migration_guide.md

 <TabItem value="v2-checkpoint">

-Here is an example of v2-checkpoint that refers to a validation operator named `action_list_operator`.
+Here is an example of V2 Checkpoint that refers to a Validation Operator named `action_list_operator`.

 ```yaml
 # in the test_v2_checkpoint.yml file